biopython/biopython/DEPRECATED.rst

 The module was removed in Release 1.72 from the public API.
 It lives now in maintenance mode in Bio.SearchIO._legacy to preserve existing functionality.
 A BiopythonDeprecationWarning was added to this module in Release 1.80.
+The Bio.SearchIO._legacy module was removed from Biopython in Release 1.82.

-For some time now, both the NCBI and Biopython have encouraged people to parse the XML output instead, however Bio.SearchIO will initially attempt to support plain text BLAST output.
+For some time now, both the NCBI and Biopython have encouraged people to parse the XML output instead.

 Bio.Blast.Applications
 ----------------------